 - Generate creative, relevant business ideas for marketing management.

 - Write in an organised, concise manner with clearly presented and well-informed arguments in a business context.

-- The essay is due for submission to the CUED Teaching Office at the end of the Michaelmas Term (the exact deadline to be announced in lectures).
+- The essay is due for submission to the CUED Teaching Office by the end of the Michaelmas Term (the exact deadline to be announced in lectures).

 - The student is expected to prepare and write up the essay at their own pace; the time and effort involved should be within the range for a standard coursework report.

 Indicative texts and a list of readings for each topic are given in the 3E2 Booklist, available via the Booklist for Part IIA Courses.
-These include major readings that will be handed out in class, as well as some extra readings.
+These include major readings as well as some extra readings.
 Students are NOT required to do the extra reading or purchase any of the books, but are encouraged to draw on them if they wish to explore some of the topics further.